Catherine22/Frontend-Development/README.md

 Automation tests, known as UI tests, are run on the browser or a browser-like environment to simulate user behaviours—tools such as Nightwatch, WebdriverIO, cypress, TestCafé are popular.
 Many companies instead, hiring testers to do automation tests.
 UI tests take the longest time amongst the three types of testing we are discussing in this section.
 Companies might run unit tests and integration tests as long as developers save their work, but they only run UI tests when developers merge their work to the main branch before releasing it to the production.

+## Virtualisation and containers

+A virtual machine provides a sandbox environment to execute guest operating systems and applications running on top of a host operating system.
+Similarly, Docker provides containers that allow apps and system libraries to execute distinctly on an OS.
+Docker guarantees that apps can be executed just like we run the apps on a virtual machine.
+Imagining containers are a lightweight alternative for machines to virtualise.

 ## Deployment

 ### Vue.js Deployment